Ćevapi: History

 Before the 1930s, they spread to the rest of Yugoslavia, including east of Serbia and the Macedonia region.
-By 1932, ćevapčići were regarded a local specialty in southern Serbia, Skopje and Peć.
+By 1932, ćevapčići were regarded a local specialty in southern Serbia, Skopje and Peja.
 In 1933, the first street food vendor appeared in Maribor, Slovenia, who came from Leskovac, and served grilled meat, including ćevapčići.
 In 1940, ten pieces cost one Yugoslav dinar.
-In the second half of the 20th century, ćevapčići and other Oriental dishes entered Croatian cuisine.
-The Leskovac-styled grilled meat, including ćevapčići, have today become part of everyday-diet in Slovenia.
+In the second half of the 20th century, ćevapčići and other Oriental-Turkish dishes became prominent in Croatian cuisine.Serbian dishes such as ćevapčići have become popular in Slovenia as a result of migration from Serbia during the 20th century.
 Today, ćevapčići are found outside former Yugoslavia in the diaspora communities.

 Today, the grill shops are known as ćevabdžinica (pl. ćevabdžinice).

 Leskovac organizes an annual grill festival, the Leskovac Grill Festival, as a showcase of ćevapi and other grilled meat.

 Varieties

+There are variations in meat content and seasoning, usually salt and pepper.
+The dish is kept simple, and traditionally served with a type of flatbread similar to Turkish Bazlama, called Somun (in Sarajevo) or a more "bready" variant Lepinja (elsewhere), with chopped onions or kajmak and yogurt as appetizer.

+Bosnia and Herzegovina

+Sarajevo-style ćevapi

+Sarajevo-style ćevapi (Sarajevski ćevapi) have standardised production and are made exclusively from beef, from cattle that is between 6 and 19 months old.
+The raw individual product of "Sarajevo ćevap" should be the traditional length of "four fingers together" (between 6 and 10 cm), with a diameter of 1 to 2 cm, and an average portion (10 pieces) weighing 200 to 250 grams.
+They have to be produced in administrative area of Sarajevo Canton, while raw material can be obtained from other localities.

+In 2024, production of Sarajevo-style ćevap was standardised and it received Protected designation of geographical origin by Food Safety Agency of Bosnia and Herzegovina.